trails

 This handicap-accessible riverwalk runs through the river floodplain.
 Surrounded by towering cypress trees, you'll hear the soothing sound of the flowing river, birds chirping, and squirrels frolicking.
 It is the ideal opportunity to be surrounded by nature and still keep your feet dry!

-Interpretive Trail Distance: 0.6 miles
+Interpretive Trail Distance: 3 miles

 Stagecoach Trail Distance: 0.38 miles

 During the 1700s and 1800s, Stagecoach Road ran from Winston Salem, North Carolina through Cheraw, Darlington, Florence and Kingstree to Charleston, South Carolina and was the most significant route of travel for the area.
-A section of the road still exists within the park.
+A section of the road still exists within the park

-Splash Pad Connector Trail Distance: 2.3 miles
+Equestrian Trail Distance: 6 miles